Science-Camp-TUI/tutorials/docs/dashboard/index.md

 1. Go to the Dasboard settings(the gear at top right) and select the tab `Variables`.
 2. Click `Add variable`.
-3. Create a variable with the type `Custom`, give it a name(how you refere to the value in your querry, for example `minConf`), a lable(Name that will be displayed in the dashboard) and enter some boundaries in custom options(for example `0.9, 0.75, 0.5, 0.25, 0`).
+3. Create a variable with the type `Custom`, give it a name(how you refere to the value in your querry, for example `minConf`), a label(Name that will be displayed in the dashboard) and enter some boundaries in custom options(for example `0.9, 0.75, 0.5, 0.25, 0`).
 4. Click `Apply` and `Close` at the top right.
 5. Click `Add` at the top right and select `Visualization`.
 6. Select as visualization type again a `table` and copy the code from earlier.